 A cornice style valance is a crown molding valance but offers an outside mount style valance on inside mount blinds.
-What this means is the valance is designed wider than the window frame and had sides or returns to create a cornice look at the top of the venetian blinds.
+What this means is the crown molding window valance is designed wider than the window frame and had sides or returns to create a cornice look at the top of the venetian blinds.
+The cornice style valance offers a unique and beautiful look to your window.
 Each of our cornice style valances are made from a crown valance.
 Because the cornice style valance is wider than the window we do not recommend choosing this free upgrade if you have any obstructions around your window such as existing molding, trim, walls, or cabinets.

 Each of our real wood blinds and our faux wood blinds come standard with a free decorative valance to hide the headrail and mounting brackets.
 We currently offer 3 different styles of valances.

 Our most popular valance contour.
 Available with the majority of our venetian blinds.